All States → Oregon

 After You Record Your Deed in Oregon

 After the County Clerk or Recorder records your deed, the original is returned to the grantee or the designated address.
-Recording times and fees vary by county.
-The Recorder updates the official land records, and the county assessor uses the recorded deed to update property tax ownership.
-Oregon property taxes are assessed by county assessors and collected by county tax collectors.
-The grantee should confirm their mailing address with the county assessor.
-The grantee is responsible for Oregon property taxes from the date of transfer.
+The county assessor uses the recorded deed to update property tax ownership, and the grantee is responsible for Oregon property taxes from the date of transfer.
+Confirm your mailing address with the county assessor to ensure future tax statements are delivered correctly.

 Oregon Quit Claim Deed FAQ